 Until I discovered this ‘crazy game’ in my late 20s, I’d known nothing but resounding failure.
 Then I accidentally fell into the Public Relations Department of Oxford Regional Health Authority.

-I’d had yet another false start working for Berkshire NHS in HR.
+I’d had yet another false start working for local NHS in HR.
 When I resigned in a well of despair, they kindly sent me up to Oxford to swap HR for PR.

 At the same time, I paid my own way on the Communications, Advertising and Marketing (CAM) Foundation Diploma in London.
 These were my last pennies and this was my final shot.